• Skip to main content

 by Kelly Leave a Comment

 See how students have transformed one pattern into unique, beautiful weaving projects!
 Get inspired by their creativity and explore how you can put your own spin on your next project.
+With one pattern there are many possibilities!

 Over the past 10 years of sharing weaving content online, I’ve created a huge variety of patterns, tutorials, and classes to help others learn and grow in their weaving journey.